DAT210/Payment/README.md

 ```

 ## Style guide
 Explain your code style and show how to check it.

+to test style run
+	jshint <file to test>
+in command window

+uses jshint style
 ## Api Reference

 If the api is external, link to api documentation.
 If not describe your api including authentication methods as well as explaining all the endpoints with their required parameters.